AdHoc-Protocol/AdHoc-protocol/README.md

 ⚠️In addition to the command-line arguments, the AdHocAgent utility needs the following:
 - An `AdHocAgent.toml` - the file that contains
   - The URL of the code-generating server.

-    And paths to the local IDE:
+  - And paths to the local IDE
-  - IDE,
   - [7zip compression](https://www.7-zip.org/download.html) utility(used for best compression)

-AdHocAgent utility will search for the `AdHocAgent.toml` file next to self.
+AdHocAgent utility will search for the `AdHocAgent.toml` file next to itself.
 If it cannot find the file in this location, it will generate a template that you can update with your configuration information.
 Thus it is only necessary to update the information in this file according to your configuration.

 # Overview